-Our family law solicitors understand that no two situations are the same when it comes to matters involving family life, which is why we will tailor our approach to suit your needs.
+Our experienced family lawyers understand that no two situations are the same when it comes to matters involving family life, which is why we will tailor our approach to suit your needs.
 Our family law team has been awarded the Quality Mark and are members of the Law Society’s Children Panel.

-When Can a Child Arrangements Order Be Made?
+Can Grandparents Apply for a Child Arrangements Order?

 For a grandparent to apply for a Child Arrangements order, the court must give permission before an application is made.
 Once permission has been given, the court will decide, without delay, whether a relationship with a grandparent is within the best interests of the child.
 There are some very clear principles set out in a welfare checklist which the court must apply when deciding these kinds of cases.
 These are: